-Switch A:8 tells the printer whether a customized mapping table is stored in an installed cartridge:
+Switch A:8 tells the printer whether a customized mapping table in an installed cartridge is to be used by default:

-Switch a 8 Effect OFF Indicates that the custom cartridge ta- ble is not to be used.
+Switch 8 Effect OFF Indicates that the custom cartridge table is not to be used.
 ON Indicates that the custom cartridge table is to be used.